 Image 1 - Common architecture for servicing Chinese users from another country (source: Alibaba Cloud)

 Once mainland operations are established, working with local cloud operators significantly expands market access.
-At this point, you'll probably need to gather data about your Chinese customers and transactions.
-Similar to Europe and the US, personal user information must be processed within China, which obliges local storage and computing power.
+At this point, you'll probably need to know more about your customers and transactions based in China.
+But similar to Europe and the US, personal user information must be processed within China, which obliges local storage and computing power.